SecurityOrigin#

 other for client-side scripting or database access.
 When comparing

-origins, beware that if both protocol and host are None
+origins, beware that if both protocol and host are None, the origins

 should not be treated as equal.